mkieblesz/local-workspace/README.md

 * add `.env.test` to each repo patch + test command to each makefile which will override .env with .env.test by sourcing it before executing tests
 * implement rest of make targets
 * allow for load-fixtures rerun in exopps (update seeds.rb)
-* add install command which will install venv with requirements and/or npm packages and/or gems
-* update compose services dependencies
 * consider `make ultimate-docker` to run migate, load-fixtures and collect-static in same order as ultimate (`eval_compose.sh` script which will do `docker-compose run exopps bash -c "<command>"`)
-* create local services graph using docker-compose-viz
 * write benchmark tests which will time running all commands and sanity check
 * make it work on mac